alvacat/careers-building-an-in-person-network/README.md

 2. **Associations/organizations** - These tend to be more formal gatherings, usually closed to members only.
 Being a part of an association/organization often means you must apply, and pay a membership fee.
 Example: [Women in Technology International](http://www.witi.com/), [AIGA (American Institute of Graphic Arts)](https://www.aiga.org/)

 3. **Conferences** - Conferences are typically several days in length, and held at convention halls or large hotels.
 Because of this, they are often at a higher price point.
 Many people will travel to attend conferences.
-Example: [RailsConf (Software Engineering)](http://railsconf.com/), [PyData (Data Science)] (https://pydata.org/), [IXDA (Design)](https://interaction19.ixda.org/)
+Example: [RailsConf (Software Engineering)](http://railsconf.com/), [PyData (Data Science)](https://pydata.org/), [IXDA (Design)(https://interaction19.ixda.org/)

 4. **Other Industry (or even Non-Tech) Events** - [Gary’s Guide](https://www.garysguide.com/events) (New York City and San Francisco areas) and [Eventbrite](https://www.eventbrite.com/) (global) are two other places to find networking opportunities